-PLM and ERP are complementary software that works together to ensure the success of a product.
+PLM ERP are two major systems essential to develop and launch innovative and profitable products; therefore, it is important to understand their relationship.
+Indeed, ERP and PLM are complementary software that works together to ensure the success of a product.
 Product Lifecycle Management (PLM) comes first by managing the product development and its processes.
 Enterprise Resource Planning (ERP) manages the supply chain including the inventory, pricing, and payments.
-These are used sequentially to provide the most up to date product data at any time.
+These are used sequentially to provide the most up to date product data at any time; however, there is also a continuous flow of information and data between the two platforms.

 ERP Software : What it is?